shaneholloman/omar-gui/README.md

 This application is designed to help users efficiently manage and prune their models.
 It provides tools for optimizing model performance and reducing unnecessary complexity.
 Built with Tauri and TypeScript.

+## Technology Choices

+While Deno (a modern JavaScript/TypeScript runtime) offers many advantages like built-in TypeScript support, secure-by-default execution, and integrated tooling, this project uses Node.js/npm instead.
+Here's why:

+- Better integration with Tauri's build system and toolchain
+- Larger ecosystem of npm packages and tools
+- More mature tooling and broader community support
+- Established patterns for desktop application development

+This choice prioritizes compatibility and ecosystem support over Deno's modern features, ensuring a more stable and maintainable development process.

 ## Prerequisites

 Before building the application, ensure you have the following installed: